Jimmy Graham: 2012 season

 Graham started the 2012 season with three consecutive games with a touchdown, all losses for the Saints.
 With the touchdown in Week 3, Graham tied a franchise record with Dalton Hilliard and Pierre Thomas for most consecutive regular games with a touchdown with six, dating back to the prior season.
-In Week 10, against the Atlanta Falcons, he had seven receptions for a career-high 146 yards and two receiving touchdowns in the 31–27 victory.
+In Week 10, against the Falcons, he had seven receptions for a career-high 146 yards and two receiving touchdowns in the 31–27 victory.
 For his efforts against the Falcons, he earned NFC Offensive Player of the Week.
-In the regular season finale against the Carolina Panthers, he had nine receptions for 115 receiving yards and a receiving touchdown in the 44–38 loss.
+In the regular season finale against the Panthers, he had nine receptions for 115 receiving yards and a receiving touchdown in the 44–38 loss.
 Overall, Graham' finished the season with 85 receptions for 982 receiving yards and nine receiving touchdowns.